-Competency: (ii) Ethical and legal standards Elements associated with this competency Be knowledgeable of and act in accordance with each of the following: the current version of the APA Ethical Principles of Psychologists and Code of Conduct; Relevant laws, regulations, rules, and policies governing health service psychology at the organizational, local, state, regional, and federal levels; and Relevant professional standards and guidelines.
+Competency: (ii) Ethical and legal standards Elements associated with this competency from IR C-8 D Be knowledgeable of and act in accordance with each of the following: the current version of the APA Ethical Principles of Psychologists and Code of Conduct; Relevant laws, regulations, rules, and policies governing health service psychology at the organizational, local, state, regional, and federal levels; and Relevant professional standards and guidelines.
 Recognize ethical dilemmas as they arise, and apply ethical decision-making processes in order to resolve the dilemmas.
 Conduct self in an ethical manner in all professional activities.
-Program-defined elements associated with this competency (if applicable) Understand ethical principles in research Required training/experiential activities to meet each element Students: gain knowledge of the current version of the APA Ethical Principles of Psychologists and Code of Conduct and relevant professional standards and guidelines by passing the Ethics and Professional Issues (PSY 1417) course. gain knowledge of relevant laws, regulations, rules, and policies governing health service psychology at the organizational, local, state, regional, and federal levels by passing the Ethics and Legal Issues (PSY 1418) course.
-Act in accordance with APA Ethical Principles of Psychologists and Code of Conduct Relevant laws, regulations, rules, and policies governing health service psychology at the organizational, local, state, regional, and federal levels; and Relevant professional standards and guidelines during each practica (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II; PSY 270A Summer Clinical Practicum; PSY 3701 Clinical Practicum III; PSY 3702 Clinical Practicum IV; PSY 370A Summer Clinical Practicum) Students recognize ethical dilemmas as they arise, and apply ethical decision-making processes in order to resolve the dilemmas during practica (PSY 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II; PSY 270A Summer Clinical Practicum; PSY 3701 Clinical Practicum III; PSY 3702 Clinical Practicum IV; PSY 370A Summer Clinical Practicum IV; PSY 370A Summer Clinical Practicum II; PSY 2702 Clinical Practicum II; PSY 2703 Summer Clinical Practicum; PSY 3701 Clinical Practicum IV; PSY 3704 Clinical Practicum IV; PSY 3705 Clinical Practicum IV; PSY 3704 Summer Clinical Practicum; PSY 3701 Clinical Practicum IV; PSY 3704 Summer Clinical Practicum; PSY 3701 Clinical Practicum IV; PSY 3704 Summer Clinical Practicum; PSY 3701 Clinical Practicum IV; PSY 3704 Summer Clinical Practicum; PSY 3705 Clinical Practicum IV; PSY 3706 Summer Clinical Practicum; PSY 3701 Clinical Practicum IV; PSY 3704 Summer Clinical Practicum; PSY 3705 Clinical Practicum IV; PS
+Program-defined elements associated with this competency (if applicable) Understand ethical principles in research Required training/experiential activities to meet each element.
+If applicable, clarify where activity description (e.g., syllabus) is located.
+Students: gain knowledge of the current version of the APA Ethical Principles of Psychologists and Code of Conduct and relevant professional standards and guidelines by passing the Ethics and Professional Issues (PSY 1417 or PSY 1409 prior to Fall 2017) course. gain knowledge of relevant laws, regulations, rules, and policies governing health service psychology at the organizational, local, state, regional, and federal levels by passing the Ethics and Legal Issues (PSY 1418 or PSY 1409 prior to Fall 2017) course.
+Act in accordance with APA Ethical Principles of Psychologists and Code of Conduct Relevant laws, regulations, rules, and policies governing health service psychology at the organizational, local, state, regional, and federal levels; and Relevant professional standards and guidelines during